-First up, our very own Minister of Tourism, racked up a whopping $59,000 telephone bill during her visit to the Bahamas.
+First up, we have our very own Minister of Tourism, who racked up a whopping $59,000 telephone bill during her visit to the Bahamas.
 It was alleged that she claimed ignorance with regard to the roaming charges.

 The Express newspapers reported that she said that she found the bill to be “abnormally high”.
 Wow, you think!
 And then, to add insult to injury, the Prime Minister allegedly defends her so-called ignorance of the price of data roaming by citing that recently one of his colleagues told him to switch off his data when they were about to travel overseas on some official business.